Generating DTSI and DTBO Overlay Files

 Using dfx_user_dts bbclass in Yocto

 The dfx_user_dts bitbake class is a helper class that can be used by Yocto to generate a set of FPGA firmware binaries.
-This method requires that user hand write their own .dtsi file.
-This has been supported starting in 2024.1.
+This method requires that you handwrite your own .dtsi file.
+This method is supported starting in 2024.1.
 The same bitbake class applies for PetaLinux, but this section aims to provide an example of how to use this bitbake class in Yocto.

 1. Yocto of the appropriate version (but must be 2023.2 and later)